antonsaga/azure-defender-sentinel-lab/day-6-defender-telemetry-xdr/README.md

 ## Findings & Analysis

-### What Worked
+### Confirmed

-- Defender for Endpoint telemetry ingestion confirmed
+- Defender for Endpoint telemetry ingestion is working
-- PowerShell activity visible in device timeline
+- Endpoint timeline captures PowerShell activity reliably
+- MITRE ATT&CK technique mapping is applied at the event level
-- Parent–child process execution captured
+- Parent–child execution relationships are visible
-- Endpoint context and asset visibility validated

-### What Did Not Trigger
+### Not Observed

 - No XDR analytics rule alert
 - No Sentinel incident created

-### Key Insight
+### Analysis

-> Not all suspicious-looking behaviour automatically generates alerts.
-> XDR analytics rules depend on rule logic, signal confidence, thresholds, and correlation — not just process execution alone.
+Although the execution chain (Java spawning PowerShell) appears suspicious in isolation, it did not meet the conditions required by the enabled XDR analytics rules.

-This highlights the importance of:
+This highlights that:
-- Validating telemetry before tuning detections
-- Iterating on analytics rule logic
-- Understanding built-in noise suppression and alert tuning
+- Analytics rules rely on specific behaviour patterns and signal confidence
+- Not all ATT&CK-mapped activity results in an alert
+- Telemetry visibility and detection logic are separate concerns

 ---

 ## Next Steps

-- Review and refine analytics rule conditions
+- Review and adjust analytics rule logic and thresholds
-- Validate rule logic using KQL
+- Validate rule conditions directly using KQL
-- Introduce more deterministic detection scenarios (e.g. encoded commands, known LOLBIN abuse)
+- Introduce more deterministic detection scenarios (e.g. encoded commands or known LOLBIN abuse)
 - Correlate Defender signals into Sentinel incidents

 ---